Euphoria cast lead tributes to 25-year-old actor Angus Cloud - latest

 A cause of death has yet to be disclosed.

+According to IMDb, Angus Cloud was expected to be a part of three upcoming projects: Freaky Tales (post-production), Your Lucky Day (completed) and an untitled monster thriller for Universal Pictures (in production).

+It is unknown what Cloud’s involvement was in the projects and when or if they will still be released.

-Denzel Curry pays tribute to Cloud
+Supermodel Gigi Hadid pays tribute to Angus Cloud

-“Not the news I wanted to hear this morning,” wrote Denzel Curry.
-“Rest in Power Angus Cloud.”

-The 28-year-old rapper shared that he met Cloud “on my flight to Dublin last year and turns out we were fans of each other’s work.
+Gigi Hadid paid tribute to Angus Cloud on Monday (31 July), writing: “Just saw the news about the loss of Angus.

+“I only got to work with him a couple of times, but I was immediately drawn to his kind, gentle spirit.
+My deepest condolences to his closest and loved ones.

 Actor Mousa Hussein Kraish pays tribute to Angus Cloud